CMU-TBD/SocNavBench/INSTALLATION.md

 However, if you'd like to download and configure all the original maps, follow the instructions in [`sd3dis/README.md`](sd3dis/README.md) to correctly install the building/area meshes.

 Note: `SocNavBench` is independent of the actual indoor office environment and human meshes used.
 In this work we use human meshes exported from the [SURREAL](https://www.di.ens.fr/willow/research/surreal/data/) dataset and scans of indoor office environments from the [S3DIS](http://buildingparser.stanford.edu/dataset.html) dataset.
-However, if you would like to use other meshes, please download and configure them yourself and update the parameters in `central_params.py` to point to your data installation.

 ## Setup
 ### Install Anaconda, gcc, g++, libassimp-dev